Summer Internship Placements

 Funding: A $5,000 scholarship is provided to assist with expenses related to the internship.

-The BHRRC offers an eight-week learning immersion experience with an international non-profit human rights organization dedicated to advancing human rights in business.
-Students with an interest in advancing human rights in business should consider this internship.
+The BHRC offers an eight-week learning immersion experience with an international non-profit human rights organization dedicated to advancing human rights in business.
+Students with an interest in international human rights in business, and with strong research skills should consider this internship.

 This internship is sponsored by Dodd Impact.

-The Education Project is a twelve-week learning immersion experience with a volunteer-run non-profit human rights organization dedicated to advancing human rights in education.
+The Child Labor Coalition offers a minimum six-week learning immersion experience with a non-profit human rights organization dedicated to the elimination of child labor.

 IRIS-Integrated Refugee & Immigrant Services